This Week's Finds in Mathematical Physics (1-50): November 6, 1994

 Now, what follows is my interpretation of David Dror Ben-Zvi's comments on a lecture by Clifford Taubes entitled ``Witten's Magical Equation'', these comments being kindly passed on to me by Knutson.
 I have tried to flesh out and make sense of what I received, and this required some work, and I may have screwed up some things.
 Please take it all with a grain of salt.
 I only hope it gives some of the flavor of what's going on!

-So, we start with a compact oriented 4-manifold \(X\) with \(L\) a complex line bundle over \(X\) having first Chern class equal to \(w_2\), the second Stiefel-Whitney class of \(TX\), modulo \(2\).
+So, we start with a compact oriented 4-manifold \(X\) with \(L\) a complex line bundle over \(X\) having first Chern class equal to \(w_2\), the second Stiefel--Whitney class of \(TX\), modulo \(2\).
 If \(X\) is spin (meaning that the \(w_2 = 0\)), take the bundle of spinors over \(X\).
-Otherwise, pick a Spin-c bundle and take the bundle of complex spinors over X. Note that Spin-c structure is enough to define complex spinors on \(X\), and it will always exist if \(w_2\) is the \(\mod 2\) reduction of an integral characteristic class.
+Otherwise, pick a \(\mathrm{Spin}^c\) bundle and take the bundle of complex spinors over X. Note that a \(\mathrm{Spin}^c\) structure is enough to define complex spinors on \(X\), and it will always exist if \(w_2\) is the \(\mod 2\) reduction of an integral characteristic class.
 For more on this sort of stuff, try:

 \begin{enumerate} \labelenumi{\arabic{enumi})} \tightlist \item H. Blaine Lawson, Jr.~and Marie-Louise Michelson, \emph{Spin Geometry}, Princeton U. Press, Princeton, 1989. \end{enumerate}

 In either case, take our bundle of spinors, tensor it with the square root of \(L\), and call the resulting bundle \(B\).
 (Perhaps someone can explain to me why \(L\) has a square root here; it's obvious if \(X\) is spin, but I don't understand the other case so well.)
 The data for our construction are now a connection \(A\) on \(L\), and a section \(\psi\) of the self-dual part of \(B\).
 (Note: I'm not sure what the ``self-dual part of \(B\)'' is supposed to mean.
 I guess it is something required to make the right-hand side of the formula below be self-dual in the indices \(a,b\).)
 Consider now two equations.
 The first is the Dirac equation for \(\psi\).
 The second is that the self-dual part \(F^+\) of the curvature of \(A\) be given in coordinates as where the basis \(1\)-forms \(e^a\), \(e^b\) act on \(\psi\) by Clifford multiplication.